Skip to content

 Pro Tip: If your press release earns you some coverage, link to the story and use that to further promote your brand.
 Then create a press page on your site to show your authority and help you earn even more press in the future.

-Targeted outreach can help attract even more eyes to your video.
-You’re looking for specific people who could gain value from watching your video or who might want to share it with their audience.
+Targeted outreach can help you reach specific people who might gain value from watching your video.
+These people are likely to interact, convert, or share it with others.
 Steps 16 through 18 on our video promotion checklist show you how to find and approach these helpful people.

 Think about the people in your industry who might be interested enough in this video to like and potentially share it with their own followers.
 This could be a formal arrangement with a B2B influencer, but it doesn’t have to be.